nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 Congrats, we just covered the intro, installation and very basic plotting skills of *Matplotlib*

-I would also like to point out that in the [anatomy of figure](https://matplotlib.org/3.2.1/gallery/showcase/anatomy.html) page, the code with which the fi
+I would also like to point out that in the [anatomy of figure](https://matplotlib.org/3.2.1/gallery/showcase/anatomy.html) page, the code with which the diagram is created is mentioned below it.
+That code is a very useful as a reference for beginners on how to create plots, titles, legends etc

 <hr/>

 ### Online Interpreter